 The training course consists of 72 teaching hours split into 6 weekends (1 weekend per month).
 Each day is divided into theory, demonstration and practice sessions with the focus very much on hands-on learning.
 Students have different reasons for attending the course.
 They might have an interest in yoga, they may be working as a massage therapist, physiotherapist and want to develop their skill set, or might just simply enjoy the idea of spending a whole weekend every month being ‘worked’ on and reciprocating!
 It really is a lovely and relaxing way to spend a weekend and a great way of learning new massage techniques in a friendly environment.

 If you intend to practise professionally, after the course has ended you will be required to complete a series of case studies, a written and practical exam and submit a short essay to qualify and take insurance.
-Our current course is nearly over with our next one starting in January 2018.
+Our next one starts in September 2018.

 Please contact Gareth for more info on the upcoming workshop and the next practitioner course or check out our Thai yoga massage website.